Txema Alonso

-José María "Txema" Alonso Fernández (born 29 April 1971) is a Spanish retired footballer who played as either a central defender or a defensive midfielder.
+José María "Txema" Alonso Fernández (born 29 April 1971) is a Spanish retired footballer who played as a centre-back or defensive midfielder.

 He amassed La Liga totals of 183 matches and five goals during seven seasons, in representation of Lleida and Racing de Santander.
 He added 221 games and 11 goals in Segunda División, where he also featured for both clubs.

 Club career

 Born in Bilbao, Biscay, Txema's professional career was closely associated to UE Lleida, which he represented in all three major levels of Spanish football.
 He contributed with 35 games and three goals in the 1992–93 season as the team returned to La Liga after a 42-year absence, and made his debut in the competition on 5 September 1993 by starting in a 0–1 away loss against CD Tenerife.

 Txema signed for Racing de Santander in the summer of 1995, being first-choice in his first four years but mainly a backup afterwards.
 In the 2001–02 campaign, he played only 12 matches to help the Cantabrians finish second behind Atlético Madrid and subsequently return to the top flight.

 Aged 32, Txema returned to his main club for 2003–04, after a loan stint at Getafe CF, and immediately helped them achieve promotion to the second tier.
 He retired at the end of the 2005–06 season, which finished in relegation.